eosnewmedia/TransformerBundle/README.md

-          'max' => (int|float), // Only if type is 'integer' or 'float' and complex is false 'expected' => array(), // Only if complex is false, Description under "Enumerations", 'date' => '(date|time|datetime)', // Only if comlex is false and type is 'string', format: Y-m-d|H:i:s|Y-m-d H:i:s 'length' => array( // Length validation, only if type is 'string' n complex is false 'min' => (int),
+          'max' => (int|float), // Only if type is 'integer' or 'float' and complex is false 'expected' => array(), // Only if complex is false, Description under "Enumerations", 'date' => '(date|time|datetime)', // Only if comlex is false and type is 'string', format: Y-m-d|H:i:s|Y-m-d H:i:s 'convertToDateTime' => (true|false) // Only if type is 'string' and options->date is 'date' or 'datetime' 'length' => array( // Length validation, only if type is 'string' n complex is false 'min' => (int),
             'max' => (int)